mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves detailed information about the specified provisioning artifact.
+    Gets information about the specified provisioning artifact (also known as a version) for the specified product.